mcc-us/ea/_posts/2024-10-15-40questions-filing-status.md

 Manny is recently divorced.
 He provided all the costs of keeping up his home for the year.
 Manny's son, Franklin, lived with him the entire year.
 Franklin is 23 years old and was not a full-time student during the tax year.
 Franklin earned $5,600 from a part-time job during the year.
 Based on these facts, what is the BEST filing status for Manny?

-A. **Single. correct**
+A. Single. correct
 B. Married Filing Jointly.
 C. Married Filing Separately.
-D. Head of Household. wrong
+D. Head of Household.

-Study Unit 2: Determining Filing Status and Residency covers the information for this question.

-This question is answered correctly on the first attempt by 75% of students.

 Correct Answer Explanation for A: